DarkWanderer/Elite-Log-Agent/README.md

 A windows utility written in C#, presenting Json events from Elite: Dangerous log as data source.
 Allows updating external sites (and possibly do other actions) in near-real-time as the log gets updated

+**Does not require Elite login/password - only the target sites API keys**

 Currently in alpha stage

 ## Quickstart: how to install/use